sigilante/duo/D-gates.md

 The input value, what is included in the `spec`, is sometimes called the argument or parameter in mathematics and other programming languages.
 It's basically the input value.
 Hoon prefers to call it the `sample` for reasons that will become apparent later on, but you won't confuse other developers if you call it the argument or input.

+Note as well that the backbone of the program runs straight down the left-hand margin.
+This makes it easier to read the essential mainline logic of the program.

 Gates enforce the type of incoming and outgoing values.
 In other words, a `spec` is a kind of type which is fixing the possible noun inputs.
 (The lesson on types which follows this one will go into greater detail.)

 Gates can take multiple arguments as a cell: